stepanataccolade/docsv2/sources/pipelines_configure.md

 * Go to your Subscription page on Shippable where you want to set up your deployment pipelines.
 You can get to your Subscription by going to the [Shippable home page](https://app.shippable.com), clicking on the `Subscriptions` dropdown and selecting your subscription.

-* On your Subscription page, click on the `Pipelines` tab and then click on `Add environment`
+* On your Subscription page, click on the `Pipelines` tab, select `Environments` tab and then click on `Add environment`

 * Name your environment.
 In the `Deployment integration` dropdown, choose the cluster you just created and click on `Confirm`.